 Odonata are a group that is heavily affected by increasing temperatures and many species are changing their distributions (Hassall et al., 2007; Hassall & Thompson, 2008; Hickling et al., 2005; Lancaster et al., 2016; Ott, 2010; Sánchez-Guillén et al., 2023).
 This is the case of the damselfly Ischnura elegans that has expanded its distribution towards northern (Sweden) and southern (Spain) latitudes (Dudaniec et al., 2018; Sánchez-Guillén et al., 2011).
-In Spain, I. elegans overlaps its distribution with I. graellsii which is a closely related species that share many morphological, and phenotypic traits, including preference traits for habitats (Sánchez-Guillén et al., 2011).
-The sympatric distribution of these species is patchy, with populations of one species, the other species, or both species at different proportions (Sánchez-Guillén et al., 2011). sal., 2011). al., 2018).
+In Spain, I. elegans overlaps its distribution with I. graellsii which is a closely related species that share many morphological, genetic, and phenotypic traits, including preference traits for habitats (Sánchez-Guillén et al., 2011).
+The sympatric distribution of these species is patchy, with populations of one species, the other species, or both species at different proportions (Sánchez-Guillén et al., 2011).

+These species have formed two hybrid zones in Spain that differ in the timing of secondary contact by around one hundred years.
+The north-center and Mediterranean hybrid zone I. elegans expands from north-east to inland and along the Mediterranean coast.
+The north-west hybrid zone was detected only along the coast (Ocharan-Larrondo, 1987).
+The north-central and Mediterranean hybrid zone is an expanding and larger one that is in contact with the allopatric distribution of both species, while the north-west hybrid zone is smaller and isolated from the north-central and Mediterranean zone and the allopatric distribution of I. elegans (Sánchez-Guillén et al., 2011).
+In both hybrid zones I. elegans has modified its environmental niche making it more similar to the I. graellsii niche (Wellenreuther et al., 2018).
+The adaptation of I. elegans to the Spanish thermal regime, which was investigated near its expansion front towards the south of Spain, has been facilitated by plasticity and associated epigenetic mechanisms (Swaegers et al., 2022a, 2023).
+Hybridization and introgression is high in these hybrid zones; 55-60% of the morphological I. elegans individuals were genetically introgressed or backcrossed with pure I. elegans, and 10-30% were F1 or F2 hybrids (Sánchez-Guillén et al., 2011; Wellenreuther et al., 2018), although this high prevalence of admixed individuals could have been overestimated by the use of a small number of microsatellites (cf. Miralles et al., 2023).
+Recently, a study using genome-wide SNPs detected restricted introgression on the sex chromosome compared to autosomes in these two species (Swaegers et al., 2022b), but the bidirectionality of hybridization and introgression in these hybrid zones has not yet been investigated in a detailed spatial and temporal context.